Digital Transformation Case Studies: 3 Successful Brand Examples

 Originally published on March 30, 2022

 Digital transformation is a process in which a company invests in new digital products and services to position it for growth and competition.
-A successful digital transformation improves the customer experience and enhances the way a company operates behind the scenes.
+A improves the and enhances the way a company operates behind the scenes.

 During a digital transformation, your business deploys new products and technologies and develops new ways to connect with your customers.
 Once the investment in digital begins, your business can use feedback and data to identify growth opportunities.